Photometry#

 len(ref_catalog)

-# Rerun the vizualisation above to see the effect...
+# Now rerun the vizualisation above to see the effect, and adapt the threshold if needed!

 # For reference, we write the reference catalog in this directory.